PeregrinTuk/App-CaixaBank-Tech/README.md

 ***

 ## General Info
-Preliminary proposal for the multiplatform application of the hackathon in NUWE of CaixaBanc-Tech.
+Preliminary proposal for the cross-platform app of the hackathon in NUWE of CaixaBanc-Tech.

 ## Technologies
 - React